anshumaanshankar/football-research/submissions.md

 ### What avenue of player acquisition do you think currently provides teams with the most value per dollar spend and why?

-1. Free agents provide the most value per dollar spend.
-To me, that makes sense because signing free agents allows teams to acquire proven NFL talents without sacrificing draft picks & often cost less than re-signing their own players.
-Additionally, it provides flexibility in addressing specific team needs and offers immediate roster improvements compared to grooming a rookie.

-For the analysis, I used a player's overall rating in Madden 23 divided by the logarithm of their salary to generate a value score.
-Observing the top 3 players per position, I discovered that free agents formed 60% of players in this distribution, followed by drafted players at 30%.

-While using single Madden ratings provides a straightforward approach to evaluating player value, we can refine this analysis for greater accuracy and insight.
-Considering changes in rating and salary over time would tell us if a player's value is increasing, plateauing, or decreasing.
-For players with little/no NFL game time, college performance against rookie contract rates could better describe value.
-Other methods for comparing players could involve using metrics like Pro Football Focus (PFF) ratings or formulating our own Wins Above Replacement (WAR) metric against salary, similar to baseball.
-By using these methods or a combination of them, we can overcome relying on a single Madden ranking for value determination.

-My working is available on my GitHub repository: https://github.com/anshumaanshankar/football-research/

 #### Variation1:
 Free agents provide the best value per dollar spent, in my opinion.
 This is because they are proven NFL talents who can be acquired for less money than re-signing your own players, They do not require sacrificing draft picks and offer immediate roster improvements and flexibility compared to rookies.